Rating Aaa/AAA

 Scope Ratings : AAA*, perspective stable

-“The CEB benefits from the increasingly strategic role it plays for its shareholder governments as well as from its excellent governance.
-The bank’s social mandate – unique among European supranational institutions – has served shareholders well in helping finance their responses to the Covid pandemic and Ukraine crisis.
-The completion of the 2022 capital increase supports the bank’s ability to deliver on its Strategic Framework for 2023-27 given the growing demand for social investments throughout Europe.”
+“The CEB benefits from the increasingly strategic role it plays for its 43 shareholder governments and from its strong governance.
+The 2022 capital increase, which was subscribed by 95% of eligible member states, supports the Bank’s ability to deliver on its Strategic Framework for 2023-27, amid rising demand for social investment projects across Europe.”

 * non-sollicitée